Appointment Procedures for Advisory Boards, Commissions and Committees

 Generally nominations take place at one Board business meeting with confirmation at the next Board business meeting.
 It is possible for the Board to suspend the Rules of Order and for a confirmation to take place immediately after nomination if there is an urgent need to do so.
 For those positions subject to a background check, staff will conduct the background check once the citizen has been nominated by the Board but prior to confirmation.
 If any issues are found during the background check, staff will inform the nominating supervisor and Chairman of the Board, although it remains at the Board's discretion whether or not to proceed with confirmation.

 Notification of Appointment

-Following each Board business meeting, the Chairman (on behalf of the full Board) will send appointment letters to those confirmed.
-The appointing supervisor and staff contact receive copies of these letters.
+Following each Board business meeting, the Office of the Board of Supervisors will notify applicants of their appointment.
+The appointing Supervisor and staff contact will also receive notification.
 Each appointee is provided with a copy of the Virginia Freedom of Information Act, as required by provisions of the Act.
-A direct link to the Freedom of Information Act and Conflicts of Interest Act is found at http://www.vml.org/LegalRes.html

 Notification of Applicants not Appointed

 Applicants who are not appointed are thanked for their interest via letter, email or telephone.

 Training of Appointees